 External Source means the metadata originates in a third party technology and a copy is maintained through an Open Metadata Access Service (OMAS).
 Typically, the OMAS is called via an Open Metadata Integration Service (OMIS) running in an Integration Daemon.
 The metadata collection id and name is defined in Open Metadata as the unique identifier, or GUID, and unique name, or qualified name, of a Software Capability representing the source technology.

 Configuration means the metadata comes from a Configuration Document.
 Configuration documents control the capabilities of an OMAG Server.
-This metadata is maintained through Egeria's Administration Services
+This metadata is maintained through Egeria's Administration Services.

 Content Pack means the metadata comes from an open metadata archive that contains a collection of standard definitions.
 Content packs could contain glossaries, reference data sets, definitions from regulations and other types of standards.
 The archive documents the metadata collection id and name for the collection.
 In addition, a content pack is used to define Open Metadata Types.
 The metadata from a content pack can be updated by loading a later version of the content pack.
-Updated instances and types are replaced by the newer versions.
+Updated instances and types from the archive are replaced by the newer versions.

 Using provenance to manage metadata integrity¶